Francis X. Clooney, S.J.

 His primary areas of Indological scholarship are theological commentarial writings in the Sanskrit and Tamil traditions of Hindu India.
 He is also a leading figure globally in the developing field of comparative theology, a discipline distinguished by attentiveness to the dynamics of theological learning deepened through the study of traditions other than one’s own.
 He has also written on the Jesuit missionary tradition, particularly in India, on the early Jesuit pan-Asian discourse on reincarnation, and on the dynamics of dialogue and interreligious learning in the contemporary world.

 In July 2010 he was elected a Fellow of the British Academy and has served as a Professorial Research Fellow at the Australian Catholic University.
+His most recent honorary doctorate was awarded in November 2019 by Regis College, University of Toronto.
 From 2010 to 2017, he was the Director of the Center for the Study of World Religions at Harvard University.
-His most recent honorary doctorate was awarded in November 2019 by Regis College, University of Toronto.
+He is currently vice president of the Catholic Theological Society of America, and will be president during 2022-23.

 He is a Roman Catholic priest and has been a member of the Society of Jesus for 50 years.
 He serves regularly in a Catholic parish on weekends.
-From 2007 to 2016 blogged regularly in the “In All Things” section of America magazine online, and his current blogsite, The Inner Edge, can be found here.
+From 2007 to 2016 he blogged regularly in the “In All Things” section of America magazine online; his current blog is The Inner Edge.